mikedijkstra/stencil/README.md

 ## Getting Started

-It's as easy as copying `stencil/stencil.scss` and `stencil/stencil.js` into your project.
+It's as easy as copying `stencil.scss` into your project.

 To override the default stencil variables, simply `@import` your own variables before importing Stencil.